 Hospital admissions for mental health disorders

 Wakefield has lower rates of hospital admission rates for mental health disorders in those aged under 18 than the national average.
-In 2016/17, there were 29 admissions to hospital because of a mental health disorder, a rate of 41.1 per 100,000 population aged under 18, compared to 81.5 in England.
-This is a slight increase locally from the previous year, however it is much lower than in the periods 2012/13, 2013/14 and 2014/15.
+In 2017/18, the rate of admissions to hospital because of a mental health disorder in Wakefield was 61.4 per 100,000 population aged under 18, compared to 84.7 in England.
+This is an increase locally from the previous couple of years, however it is much lower than in earlier periods (2012/13, 2013/14 and 2014/15).

 Hospital admissions for self-harm